 Driving d istance from NYC: 1 hr 45 mins

 A popular New York City weekend retreat, The Hamptons, located on the eastern tip of Long Island’s South Fork, is known for its opulent homes, miles of beaches, delectable seafood, and celebrity sightings.
-This region includes a number of towns and hamlets, with Montauk b.
+This region includes a number of towns and hamlets, with Montauk being the most well known.
 Located at the easternmost point of Long Island, home to the iconic Montauk Lighthouse, the town has become known affectionately as “The End of the World”.

 An art-lovers delight, The Hamptons is home to some of the best contemporary art museums around.
 The Parrish Art Museum houses more than 3,000 sculptures and paintings for visitors to experience.
 Providing an interesting outdoor art display, Longhouse Reserve sits on a 16-acre reserve showcasing intriguing sculptures throughout its gardens.